Connect a storage LUN to a server

 -

-Request network settings for iSCSI-targets and CHAP authentication settings:
+Request network settings for iSCSI targets and CHAP authentication settings:

-- user name (login) and password for CHAP authentication — the same pair is used for all servers.
+- username (login) and password for CHAP authentication — the same pair is used for all servers.

 -

-Wait for a Servercore employee to respond.
+Wait for a response from a Servercore technician.

-6. Configure the iSCSI connection
+6. Set up an iSCSI connection

 Ubuntu